 Comprehensive Economic Development Strategy (CEDS)

-The strategic blueprint is called a Comprehensive Economic Development Strategy Report, and is required by the EDA to convey the EDD's economic development priorities.
+The strategic blueprint for the region is called a Comprehensive Economic Development Strategy, and is required by the EDA to convey the EDD's economic development priorities.
 The CWCOG is responsible for developing and updating a Comprehensive Economic Development Strategy (CEDS) that identifies the public infrastructure, projects, and programs needed to support economic development.
 The CEDS identifies strategies for improvement in various business and job sectors of the region and includes trends, indicators, and projects that address the region’s economic development goals.
-The CEDS is required to be updated every five years in conjunction with our many partners throughout the proposed economic development district.
+The CEDS is required to be updated every five years in conjunction with our many partners throughout the economic development district.
 A CEDS action plan will be completed annually that includes economic updates, trends, indicators, and projects that support the CEDS five-year goals, objectives, and strategies.